Mirza-Hassan/Next_py_Drawing_Tool/README.md

 ```
 Test your API endpoint:

-With the development server running, navigate to http://localhost:8000/api/shapes/.
-If you have populated data, it should be displayed here.
+With the development server running, navigate to http://localhost:8000/api/shapes/

 # API Testing